onyudo/hairy-antler-distillery/README.md

 ## Technologies Used

-The tools, technologies and frameworks used for this project are as follows: VS Code, Firefox Developers Edition browser, Git, GitHub, Node.js, NPM, Nodemon, Express.js, CORS, Better-SQLite3, Adobe Web Fonts and Postman.
+The tools, technologies and frameworks used for this project are as follows: VS Code, Firefox Developers Edition browser, Git, GitHub, Node.js, NPM, Nodemon, Express.js, CORS, Better-SQLite3, Adobe Web Fonts and Bootstrap Icons.
+API testing was acomplished via the Postman desktop application.
+Cross browser and platform testing was accomplished with LambdaTest.

 ## Project Features

 Hairy Antler Distillery meets the recommended requirements for a Code:You capstone project.
 Below you will find a detailed list on what requirements have been met from the Project Requirements document, as well as how it meets said requirements.

+#### Implement responsive design using media queries, CSS Grid, Flexbox, etc. Your application should adapt to at least two screen sizes (mobile and desktop).

+- This project utilized a Mobile First desgin approach and made heavy use of CSS Flexbox.
+It targets the following four device widths:
+  - @media (width >= 350px)
+  - @media (width >= 500px)
+  - @media (width >= 768px)
+  - @media (width >= 1400px)

 #### Use arrays, object, sets, or maps to store and retrieve information that is displayed in your app.